 Blockchain technology is disrupting various industries aside from its famous use case, cryptocurrency.
 The inherent features of blockchain‚ trust, immutability, provenance, and anonymity‚ are sheer benefits for telecom companies dealing with increasing quantities of transactions.
 This is a win-win for both the wholesale carrier and us, consumers.
 Wholesale carriers can leverage blockchain by extending automation and tracing transactions from point to point.
 Blockchain also guarantees sensitive data won’t be manipulated and exposed through hashing and encryption.
 Consumers can expect stronger security and impeccable service.

 5G combines cutting-edge and high specifications technologies.
 It offers faster and more reliable connections.
-The adoption of 5G began in 2019 and leading telecom companies are investing heavily in it so you can anticipate that 1 Gbps download becomes a norm soon.
+The adoption of 5G began in 2019 and leading telecom companies are investing heavily in it so you can anticipate that 1 Gbps download becomes the norm soon.
 Expect low latency, enabled network slicing, and improved data rates.
 Your cellular network experience at work or home will be substantially faster, which causes video buffering less likely to happen.
 This shift also affects the loading times of websites, which favors you and the web visitor.

 Artificial intelligence has a multitude of uses.
 You can make use of chatbots and virtual assistants to improve customer service and satisfaction.
 AI can help widen your reach and accommodate customer demands with no sweat.
 If you’re into data, AI derives insights that can be useful for refining processes and communication.
 AI also enables service providers to automatically optimize the network based on traffic information by region and time zone.
 It looks for patterns within data to detect anomalies and proactively fix issues.